Ensuring the Termination of EqSat over a Terminating Term Rewriting System

 Now, by rule \(h(f(x), y) \rightarrow h(x, g(y))\), each \(h(f^n(a), b)\) will be rewritten into \(h(a, g^n(b))\), so the output E-graph must contain \(g^n(b)\) for \(n\in \mathbb{N}\).
 But notice that the rule set will not rewrite any \(g^n(b)\) to \(g^m(b)\) for \(n\neq m\), which means that we have an infinite set of inequivalent terms \(b\not\approx g(b)\not\approx g^2(b)\not\approx \ldots\).
 Again, the existence of infinitely many e-classes, one for each \(g^n(b)\), implies that EqSat will not terminate.

-Before going further, let us first formally define problem in which we expect terminating TRSs to enjoy the termination property.
+Before going further, let us first formally define the problem.
 For a TRS \(R\), we define the set of reachable terms \(R^*(s)=\{t\mid s\rightarrow_R^* t\}\).
 If \(R\) is terminating, \(R^*(s)\) is finite for any term \(s\).
 It can also be shown that EqSat always computes a superset of \(R^*(s)\).
-A natural idea is that if our EqSat procedure can compute exactly \(R^*(s)\), it is likely to terminate for terminating TRSs.
-And in fact it is capable of handling TRSs beyond terminating ones: E-graphs can represent many infinite sets of terms.
-This problem itself is interesting to study and has applications in areas like program verification.
+A natural idea is that if our EqSat procedure computes exactly \(R^*(s)\), it should terminate for terminating \(R\).
+And in fact it may also be capable of handling some non-terminating TRSs: E-graphs can represent many infinite sets of terms.

-This difference guarantees that tree automata completion will only contain terms that can is reachable by the TRS at any moment.
-Moreover, if tree automata completion terminates, it will compute exactly \(R^*(s)\).
-The actual tree automata completion is slightly more general than this: instead of considering the set of reachable terms of a single initial term, it considers the set of reachable terms of an initial tree automaton, which may contain an infinite set of terms.
-It turns out, although the set of reachable terms of a single term \(R^*(s)\) is always finite (and thus regular) if \(R\) is terminating, it is undecidable if the set of reachable terms is regular or not given an initial tree automaton even when \(R\) is terminating and confluent.
-To ensure the termination of tree automata completion even when the reachable set is not regular, researchers have proposed approximation algorithms for tree automata completion, which are useful for applications like program verification.
+This difference guarantees that TA completion will only contain terms that are reachable by the TRS.
+Moreover, if TA completion terminates, it will compute exactly \(R^*(s)\).
+The actual TA completion is slightly more general than this: instead of considering the set of reachable terms of a single initial term, it considers the set of reachable terms of an initial tree automaton, which may contain an infinite (but regular) set of terms.
+It turns out, although the set of reachable terms \(R^*(s)\) is always finite (and thus regular) for initial term if \(R\) is terminating, it is undecidable if the set of reachable terms is regular or not for an initial tree automaton even when \(R\) is terminating and confluent.
+To ensure the termination of TA completion even when the reachable set is not regular, researchers have proposed approximation algorithms for TA completion, which are useful for applications like program verification.

-Equivalence and pre-order.
-One interesting way of viewing tree automata completion is that it generalizes the equivalence relation in EqSat to a preorder: EqSat maintains an equivalence relation \(\approx\) between terms and asserts \(l\sigma \approx r\sigma\) for every left-hand side \(l\sigma\) and right-hand side \(r\sigma\).
+Equivalence and preorder.
+One interesting way of viewing TA completion is that it generalizes the equivalence relation in EqSat to a preorder: EqSat maintains an equivalence relation \(\approx\) between terms and asserts \(l\sigma \approx r\sigma\) for every left-hand side \(l\sigma\) and right-hand side \(r\sigma\).
 EqSat also guarantees that if \(t[a]\) is in the E-graph and \(a\approx b\), then \(t[b]\) is also in the E-graph and \(t[a]\approx t[b]\)3.
-Tree automata completion, instead, maintains a preorder relation \(\lesssim\) and asserts \(l\sigma\lesssim r\sigma\) for every left-hand side \(l\sigma\) and right-hand side \(r\sigma\). \(l\sigma\lesssim r\sigma\) and \(l\sigma\gtrsim r\sigma\) in tree automata completion is equivalent to \(l\sigma \approx r\sigma\) in equality saturation, and in such cases \(l\sigma\) and \(r\sigma\) can be viewed as one state.
-Moreover, tree automata completion guarantees that if \(t[a]\) is in the tree automaton and \(a\lesssim b\), then \(t[b]\) is also in the tree automaton and \(t[a]\lesssim t[b]\).
+TA completion, instead, maintains a preorder relation \(\lesssim\) and asserts \(l\sigma\lesssim r\sigma\) for every left-hand side \(l\sigma\) and right-hand side \(r\sigma\). \(l\sigma\lesssim r\sigma\) and \(l\sigma\gtrsim r\sigma\) in TA completion is equivalent to \(l\sigma \approx r\sigma\) in equality saturation, and in such cases \(l\sigma\) and \(r\sigma\) can be viewed as one state.
+Moreover, TA completion guarantees that if \(t[a]\) is in the tree automaton and \(a\lesssim b\), then \(t[b]\) is also in the tree automaton and \(t[a]\lesssim t[b]\).

 Implementation of tree automata completion.
-I have not implemented tree automata completion, but it would be interesting to see how to implement tree automata completion in an EqSat framework like egg.
-It seems we only need to make two modifications: First, during rewrite, instead of merging left-hand side and right-hand side, adding an edge from the left-hand side to the right-hand side (or equivalently, an \(\epsilon\)-edge from the right-hand side to the left-hand side).
+I have not implemented TA completion, but it would be interesting to see how to implement TA completion in an EqSat framework like egg.
+It seems we only need to make two modifications: First, during rewrite, instead of merging left-hand side and right-hand side, add an edge from the left-hand side to the right-hand side (or equivalently, an \(\epsilon\)-transition from the right-hand side to the left-hand side).
 As an optimization, we can merge two states together if they are in the same strongly connected component.
 Second, modify the matching procedure so that it will also “follow” these \(\epsilon\)-transitions.
 The new matching procedure can no longer be expressed as a conjunctive query, as opposed to EqSat, and is more expensive to compute.
-In general, though, tree automata completion has a higher time complexity than equality saturation, since dealing with DAGs / SCCs are more difficult than dealing with equivalences.
+In general, though, TA completion has a higher time complexity than equality saturation, since dealing with DAGs / SCCs are more difficult than dealing with equivalences.